iepebouw/Data1/index.md

 [**Assignment 4: Amsterdam Transport**]({{site.baseurl}}/assignment-4)
 _In this excercise we looked at possible transportation for the swimming event in Amsterdam_

-{: .warning } For all the external links use ctrl+click to open them in a different tab!
+WARNING For all the external links use ctrl+click to open them in a different tab!